School of Social Policy & Practice

 SP2 strives to be a space of principled inclusivity, valuing differences of opinion and attempting to foster an institutional environment where we all think openly, honestly, reflectively, and deeply about the questions and concerns that both unite and divide us.
 For our faculty, students, and staff, diversity is a multifaceted and intersectional concept that includes careful treatment of questions about how differences linked to race, sexuality, gender identity, religion, ideology, mental illness, ethnicity, class, age, and so much more systematically privilege some and marginalize others.
-The issues that we grapple with – from homelessness and racism to prisoner re-entry and poverty, from responsible philanthropy and economic mobility to aging and child welfare – are some of the biggest in the academy and in society, and many seem intractable.
-But we also recognize that we have the best chance of doing justice to these social issues by embodying a truly diverse and inclusive space from which we can attempt to re-imagine our social world.
+The topics that we grapple with – from homelessness and racism to prisoner re-entry and poverty, responsible philanthropy to economic mobility, aging and child welfare – are some of the biggest in the academy and in society.
+They can sometimes seem intractable, but we believe that addressing them through a truly diverse and inclusive lens empowers us to work together to reimagine and rebuild our social world.

 Faculty & Research